Menstuff® has compiled information and books on reproduction, safer sex and contraception issues.

 Marriage is the pledging of two people to form a wonderful and meaningful partnership called a family.
 In a good marriage, both partners give and receive love.
 Teens who have grown up in such a warm environment are fortunate.
 Teens who see their parents making marriage the best that it can be, learn what marriage is.
 However, some older teens and young people in their early twenties decide that they are not ready for marriage but do have a meaningful relationship with a boyfriend or girlfriend and so decide to live together.
 Parents may be very upset by this.
 It may contradict all that they have tried to teach their children.
 Parents can voice their objection to the proposed situation and refuse to give it their blessing.
 However, threats usually do not work and rejecting the child at this time can have unhappy consequences.
 Sometimes the parent must accept the inevitable, giving assurance that the child id still loved in spite of the chosen lifestyle.
 Frequently, such relationships lead to marriage.
 When they do not, the experience may have been ether an opportunity for growth or may have been destructive.
 After such a relationship ends, the parent is needed for love and support.
 Saying "I told you so" doesn't help.
 The parent cannot lead the young person's life for him.
 Parents and adult children who can be friends and appreciate each other are fortunate.

-both difficult and rewarding.
-All parents make some mistakes.
-If
+job is both difficult and rewarding.
+All parents make

 "It was surprising to me that between 40 and 60 percent of [respondents] had complete misconceptions about basic concepts relating to their own biology," study researcher Dr. Lubna Pal, an associate professor of obstetrics, gynecology and reproductive sciences at the Yale School of Medicine, told The Huffington Post.
 "We're not talking about heavy science; we're talking about basics."